 Police had been aware of a planned biker gathering in advance and officers intervened quickly, but not before gang members had escalated a punch-up to a knife and chain fight - and then to a shoot-out.

 Authorities ordered businesses in the area closed and moved witnesses and suspects to safety, amid reports that more gang members were heading to the area to pursue the feud.

-Swanton said police had made their concerns known beforehand to Twin Peaks, but that the bar - part of a so-called "breastaurant" chain known for its scantily clad waitresses - had not been cooperative.
+Stanton said police had made their concerns known to Twin Peaks, but that the bar - part of a so-called "breastaurant" chain known for its scantily clad waitresses - had not been cooperative.

-Local news outlets reported that as many as 18 people were wounded, mostly from gunshot and stab wounds, and Swanton told reporters that more than 100 weapons were collected from the chaotic and bloody scene.
+Local news outlets reported that as many as 18 people were wounded, mostly from gunshot and stab wounds, and Swanton told reporters that more than 100 weapons were collected from the scene.

 Local reports and television images showed scores of suspects being rounded up, questioned and in some cases loaded into police vans.